HeyHoiHoe/HeyHoiHoe/README.md

-- 👋 Hi, I’m Steef Broeder
+Hi, I’m Steef Broeder

-- 👀 Coding is my main interest
-- 🌱 I’m looking to collaborate on anything
-- 📫 Discord:
+Right now I'm studying Technical Computer Science in Twente.
+I'm interested in everything from art to coding.
+Connect with me on:
+  Discord | broeder_
+  X |  broeder_